structuremap/StructureMap.Microsoft.DependencyInjection/README.md

         // into the container with the appropriate lifetime. container.Populate(services);

-        // Make sure we return an IServiceProvider,
+        // Finally, make sure we return an IServiceProvider,this makes
-        // this makes DNX use the StructureMap container. return container.GetInstance<IServiceProvider>();
+        // DNX use the StructureMap container to resolve its services. return container.GetInstance<IServiceProvider>();
     }
 }